JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="note"}

-The Kotlin plugin supports [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.
+The Kotlin plugin uses the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
-Once you enable the configuration cache feature, the Kotlin Gradle plugin will start using it.
+After you enable this feature, the Kotlin Gradle plugin will automatically start using it.

 ## Compiler options

-To specify additional compilation options, use the `kotlinOptions` property of a Kotlin compilation task.
+Use the `kotlinOptions` property of a Kotlin compilation task to specify additional compilation options.

 When targeting the JVM, the tasks are called `compileKotlin` for production code and `compileTestKotlin` for test code.
-The tasks for custom source sets are called accordingly to the `compile<Name>Kotlin` pattern.
+The tasks for custom source sets are named according to their `compile<Name>Kotlin` patterns.

-The names of the tasks in Android Projects contain the [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the pattern `compile<BuildVariant>Kotlin`, for example, `compileDebugKotlin`, `compileReleaseUnitTestKotlin`.
+The names of the tasks in Android Projects contain [build variant](https://developer.android.com/studio/build/build-variants.html) names and follow the `compile<BuildVariant>Kotlin` pattern, for example, `compileDebugKotlin` or `compileReleaseUnitTestKotlin`.

-When targeting JavaScript, the tasks are called `compileKotlinJs` and `compileTestKotlinJs` respectively, and `compile<Name>KotlinJs` for custom source sets.
+When targeting JavaScript, the tasks are called `compileKotlinJs` for production code and `compileTestKotlinJs` for test code, and `compile<Name>KotlinJs` for custom source sets.

 To configure a single task, use its name.
 Examples: